Using Reports

 -

 To select a report definition, click it.
-This opens a dialog for configuring the scope and output format of the selected report.
+This opens a Report page for configuring the scope and output format of the selected report.
+Continue with "Setting the Report Scope".

-The report file scope dialog allows you to provide input parameter values required for the report definition selected in the Report Definition Selection dialog.
+The Report page allows you to provide input parameter values required for the report definition selected on the Report file page.

 In the Style section, you can choose a predefined color scheme for the generated report to match your visual preferences or organizational standards.